-The second question you should ask them is what percentage of monthly rent they charge.
-With industry standard being between 8 and 12%; you may find you fall around that 10% mark, meaning you’ll pay your property management team 10% of monthly rent.
-This should cover services rendered including rent collection, response to maintenance requests and the handling of other overall property needs.
+With industry-standard being between 8% and 12%; you may find you fall around that 10% mark, meaning you’ll pay your property management team 10% of the monthly rent received from the tenant.
+This should cover services rendered including rent collections, responses to maintenance requests, and the handling of other overall property needs.

 3.)
 What is Your Eviction Process?

-Be sure to ask what happens before, during and after a tenant is evicted.
-While this isn’t something you want to happen, it something you need to be prepared for which is why it’s important you understand the process in place to handle it.
-As your property management team, they should be the ones ready to file paperwork as well as show up for any court dates if necessary.
-It also helps to know if you’re renting in a landlord-friendly city and how long the overall eviction process takes as some states take longer than others to complete.
+As your property management team, they should be the ones who file paperwork as well as show up for any court dates, if necessary.
+It also helps to know if you’re renting in a landlord-friendly city and how long the overall eviction process takes as some states take long than others to complete.

 4.)
 What is the Process During Tenant Turnover?

 No one likes a vacant property, so ask the property management company what the tenant turnover process looks like.
 This includes asking the cost you, as a property owner, would be responsible for covering.

 For example, are you getting charged for the costs of labor when turning the property (i.e. paint refresh, carpet cleaning, drywall restoration, etc.) or are there more to the cost?

 Some property management teams facilitate the entire tenant turnover internally, so when a tenant moves out of a property, the property manager can prepare the apartment for a new tenant almost immediately.

 5.)
 What kind of experience and reputation does the property manager have?